Nimra-waseem-aftab/News-Category-Classifier/README.md

 6. **Select** the model with the higher test accuracy and serialize all artifacts to disk.
 7. **Predict** — at runtime, new text passes through the same preprocessing and vectorization before inference.

-## License

-This project is provided for educational purposes as part of an AI semester project.
-Feel free to use and modify it for learning machine learning and NLP concepts.